MindK product academy

 Table of contents:

-Fewer and fewer companies view outsourcing primarily as a way to reduce costs (70% in 2020 vs. just 34% in 2025, according to Deloitte).
-However, SaaS outsourcing remains strong, driven by other factors.
-So why do companies choose third-party vendors?
+Most companies no longer view outsourcing only as a way to reduce costs (70% in 2020 vs. 34% in 2025, according to Deloitte).
+The market for SaaS development outsourcing is now driven by several other factors.

 Why companies outsource SaaS development in 2025